neondatabase/website/content/docs/postgres/query-performance.md

 If you’re storing small integers, you can use the `SMALLINT` type instead of `INTEGER` or `BIGINT`, as it uses less space.

 For example, imagine a scenario where your `users` table includes an `age` column.
-If operations such as computing the average age of users are common, you can optimize your database's efficiency by switching to a more compact data type, such as `SMALLINT` instead of the standard `INTEGER`:
+If operations such as computing the average age of users are common, you can optimize database efficiency by switching to a more compact data type, such as `SMALLINT` instead of the standard `INTEGER`:

 ```sql
 ALTER TABLE users ALTER COLUMN age TYPE SMALLINT;
 ```

-This change decreases the memory footprint for storing `age` data, potentially improving the performance of queries that perform operations using that data.
+This change decreases the memory footprint for storing `age` data, potentially improving the performance of queries that operate on that data.

 ### Limit your result sets